Contract for Expedition Services

 The Member agrees that the Company staff might be taking photographs and/or sound and/or videos recordings of the Member during the Climb for advertising, promotion, communication and training purposes on all types of media supports including, but not limited to, in brochures, films, websites (in particular social networks) and newspapers.
 The Member grants full image rights related to the above throughout the world in perpetuity to the Company.
 Any and all of the Image Rights shall be freely assignable by the Company.

 Authorized Signatory Signature

--If the cancellation is made 30 Days prior to departure then the full amount will be refund or can keep as a deposit for the next trip or can extend the trip until you make the decision.
+-If the cancellation is made 30 days prior to departure then the full amount will be refunded or can keep as a deposit for the next trip or can extend the trip until you make the decision.

 -25% charge will be levied from the package price if the cancellation is made less than 15 days of arrival date.

 -40 % deduction will be made by AH in case of cancellation in less than 7 days.

 -50 % deduction will be made by AH in case of cancellation in less than 1 day.